Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

 # Developer’s Guide

-As a developer you have access to the FBX Exporter from C# scripting.
+As a developer, you have access to the FBX Exporter from C# scripting.
 You can use the basic API by providing a single GameObject or a list of GameObjects.

 In order to use custom export settings, you can create and pass an instance of ExportModelSettingsSerialize class with modified settings.